cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.5.2v1
 SMTP AUTH MAY be enabled on a per-mailbox basis as needed.
 - _Rationale:_ SMTP AUTH is required for POP3 and IMAP4 clients.
-As there are still legitimate use cases for such clients, SMTP AUTH MAY be enabled on a per-mailbox basis as needed.
+As there are still legitimate uses for such clients, SMTP AUTH can be enabled on a per-mailbox basis  as necessary.
 - _Last modified:_ June 2023

 ### Resources